dg01d/KnownPnut/README.md

 This plugin provides pnut.io syndication (POSSE) support for Known articles and status updates.

 It provides basic status update and post syndication; currently more advanced features (file uploads, starring etc) are not supported.
+Syndication links (back links & outward links) are not currently working, but the pnutAPI is under active development.

+Pull requests welcome!

 Installation
 ------------